IOlivaG/IOlivaG/README.md

 ## Publications

-I'm early in my research career, so the list is still short — but growing.
+I'm early in my research career, so the list is still short, but growing.
 Selected publications are listed below.
-A complete and updated list is available on my homepage (https://iolivag.github.io) and directly at: https://iolivag.github.io/publications/.
+For a complete list, see the [publications section](https://iolivag.github.io/publications/) of my [homepage](https://iolivag.github.io).

 - **A Hybrid Quantum–Classical Machine Learning Framework for Black Carbon Forecasting** — *Journal Article*